See my guide on how to use an Instant Pot.

 How to Choose the Best Sweet Corn

 The best corn on the cob is fresh with plump, sweet kernels.
 I like to buy my corn on the cob at the farmer’s market whenever possible because I know it will be the freshest.
-To pick the best ears of corn, follow these steps:
+Follow these steps to pick the best ears of corn:

 1. Look for bright green husks.
 The husks should be wrapped tightly around the cob.
 Fresh husks may be slightly damp.
 Avoid buying corn with husks that are dry or yellowish.